 A balance must be struck that is equitable and sustainable for everyone on the planet.

 Soil depletion means we can’t get enough nutrition from our food, right?

-American demand for more food than we need is helping drive us to reach peak oil very quickly.
+American demand for more food than we need is helping drive us to deplete our water resources very quickly.
 What many people don’t realize is that this same demand is driving us—and the countries from which we import superfoods—to reach “peak soil” too.
 So by neglecting our own soils, and importing superfoods to make up the difference, we are essentially starving Peter to feed Paul.